raagnair/jbelt/README.md

     .toList();
 ```

+## recover
-**recover** -- Takes a Function/Consumer that throws a RuntimeException and suppresses it.
+Takes a Function/Consumer that throws a RuntimeException and suppresses it.
 In the case of a Consumer, it does nothing.
 In the case of a Function, it outputs the provided default value.
 This is convenient in cases where you want to process input, and ignore the errors.

 Before:
 ```java